FedEx Express Cessna Aircraft Named in Honor of St. Jude Children’s Research Hospital® Patient

-FedEx Express, a subsidiary of FedEx Corp.
-(NYSE: FDX), and the world’s largest express transportation company, joined St. Jude Children’s Research Hospital® today in dedicating a FedEx Cessna Caravan airplane in honor of St. Jude patient Alyssa, the daughter of a FedEx team member.
-For the fifth consecutive year, the Purple Eagle ceremony took place near the driving range at TPC Southwind, home of the 59th Annual FedEx St. Jude Classic.
+MEMPHIS, Tenn., July 25, 2019 — FedEx Express, a subsidiary of FedEx Corp.
+(NYSE: FDX), and the world’s largest express transportation company, joined St. Jude Children’s Research Hospital® today in dedicating a FedEx Cessna Caravan airplane in honor of St. Jude patient Reid, the son of a FedEx team member.
+For the eighth consecutive year, the Purple Eagle ceremony took place near the driving range at TPC Southwind, home of the inaugural World Golf Championships-FedEx St. Jude Invitational.

-Alyssa, the daughter of Remco de Jong, a FedEx Security data tech advisor, joined the ceremony to unveil her name on the aircraft.
+Reid, the son of Barry Russell, a FedEx Express pilot, joined the ceremony to unveil his name on the aircraft.
 The cargo plane, which also features the iconic St. Jude logo, will be on display throughout the tournament.
-Alyssa’s name will travel throughout the Midwest as a permanent fixture on the FedEx Cessna Caravan at the conclusion of the FedEx St. Jude Classic.
+Reid’s name will travel throughout the Pacific coast of Canada as a permanent fixture on the FedEx Cessna Caravan at the conclusion of the FedEx St. Jude Invitational.

-Alyssa, a spunky 13-year-old whose family says she loves to dance and be silly, was diagnosed with melanoma at the age of six.
-Her family turned to St. Jude Children’s Research Hospital, where treatment included surgeries to remove the cancer, as well as some of her lymph nodes.
-Alyssa has finished treatment and now visits St. Jude for regular check-ups.
+Reid was diagnosed with cancer in 2015 at the age of 7.
+His family turned to St. Jude Children’s Research Hospital, where treatment included chemotherapy and proton therapy.
+He is currently in remission and visits St. Jude for regular check-ups.

-FedEx first became the title sponsor of the FedEx St. Jude Classic in 1986.
-The tournament has raised more than $33 million for St. Jude since 1970, when the hospital became the sole beneficiary.
-Because of dedicated supporters like FedEx, families never receive a bill for treatment, travel, housing or food because all of family should worry about is helping their child live.
+The tournament has raised more than $43 million for St. Jude since the world-renowned institution became the event’s sole beneficiary in 1970.
+Because of dedicated supporters like FedEx, families never receive a bill for treatment, travel, housing or food—because St. Jude believes that all a family should worry about is helping their child live.

 You may also like: